-The Ryman National Enterprise Challenge
+The National Enterprise Challenge

-The uptake of Business GCSE rose by around 20% this year such that now, almost 70% of Year 9 are studying business.
-We have more A level students than ever for both Business and Economics, and the local business that NEC introduced us to has proven to be a real champion for our school, even to the point of hosting a factory visit for our Year 10s and 11s to complement the curriculum.”
+When I briefed the organisers, I told them that I didn’t want 6 winners and 130 losers on the challenge day.
+Every child had to come out with something.
+And they did.
+They had a fair chance to compete; reluctant students were skillfully engaged.
+They enjoyed the variety of activities and they all achieved something.
+The uptake of Business GCSE rose by around 20% this year that now, almost 70% of Year 9 are studying Business.
+We have more A level students than ever for both Business and Economics and the local business that TNEC introduced us to has proven to be a real champion for our school, even to the point of hosting a factory visit for our Year 10s and 11s to complement the curriculum.